andrewgc-repo/vulnado-flow/README.md

-# Vulnado - Intentionally Vulnerable Java Application..8-27-24.
+# Vulnado - Intentionally Vulnerable Java Application..8-29-24. using policy agc sast dast sca Very High

 This application and exercises will take you through some of the OWASP top 10 Vulnerabilities and how to prevent them..